 Last night at church we had our annual Thanksgiving feast.
-I signed up to bring hashbrown casserole and deviled eggs.
-See — here in the South, Deviled eggs and hashbrown casserole are staples –serious staples around any Thanksgiving table.
+I signed up to bring hashbrown casserole and my recipe for the most amazing deviled eggs.
+See — here in the South, deviled eggs and hashbrown casserole happen to be a holiday staple on any Thanksgiving table.

 The thing with these delicious little devils (the eggs I mean) is that if you don’t get them just right — they will taste horrible.
 So I wanted to share with you my foolproof egg recipe for the most amazing deviled eggs you will ever put in your mouth.

 So, what’s so special about my deviled eggs?
-I prefer my deviled eggs free of any additions, like sugar or pickles or onions.
+I prefer my deviled eggs free of any additions, like sugar, pickles, or onions.
 My eggs are universally appealing because no one has ever bitten into one of my eggs and encountered an ingredient they weren’t expecting.
 I use the basic recipe of mustard, mayo, and vinegar.

 I fixed a total of 2 dozen eggs yesterday thinking that would be enough, but I think I should have done at least 4 dozen because those eggs were almost gone by the time I got to the plate.

-I pipe the filling into my eggs using a pastry bag and piping tip.
-I buy them in bulk from Amazon because I use them for everything!
+Using a pastry bag, I pipe the filling into my eggs.
+You can find them on Amazon.
+I buy them in bulk because I use them for everything!